 The \emph{stable RSP} of $\bA$ is defined in the same way as the RSP except that we now require

 for some $\eta\in(0,1)$.
-We write ``$(p,k,\eta)$-stable RSP'' to emphasize the parameters $p$, $k$, and $\eta$. \end{definition} By definition, the stable RSP implies the RSP.
-Note that the $(p,k,\eta)$-stable RSP with $p=1$ was proposed in \cite{Zhao-SIAM-J-O2012} to analyze a reweighted $\ell_1$-minimization algorithm for compressed sensing.
-With the notation of Proposition \ref{prop:LpRR=LpBP}, we can see that checking \eqref{eq:RSP} for all $\bd$ in the range space of $\bA$ is equivalent to checking it for all $\bd$ in the nullspace of $\bD$, the latter being the well-known \textit{null space property} (NSP) \cite{Cohen-JAMS2009,Foucart-2013}.
+We write ``$(k,\eta)$-stable RSP'' to emphasize the parameters $k$ and $\eta$. \end{definition} By definition, the stable RSP implies the RSP.
+Note that the $(k,\eta)$-stable RSP was proposed in \cite{Zhao-SIAM-J-O2012} to analyze a reweighted $\ell_1$-minimization algorithm for compressed sensing.
+With the notation of Proposition \ref{prop:LpRR=LpBP}, we can see that checking \eqref{eq:RSP} for all $\bd$ in the range space of $\bA$ is equivalent to checking it for all $\bd$ in the nullspace of $\bD$, the latter being the well-known \textit{nullspace property} (NSP) \cite{Cohen-JAMS2009,Foucart-2013}.
 In other words, the (stable) RSP of $\bA$ is equivalent to the (stable) NSP of $\bD$.

-In Sections \ref{subsection:GLC-noiseless} and \ref{subsection:LSC-noiseless}, we will use the $(p,k,\eta)$-stable RSP as an assumption for analysis.
+In Sections \ref{subsection:GLC-noiseless} and \ref{subsection:LSC-noiseless}, we will use the $(k,\eta)$-stable RSP as an assumption for analysis.
 Arguably, this is a weak assumption to make as the (stable) RSP is very close to a sufficient and necessary condition for exact recovery of the coefficient vector via $\ell_p$-robust regression \eqref{eq:Lp}: \begin{prop}[Exact Recovery $\Leftrightarrow$ RSP] Let $p\in(0,1]$.
-For all $\bx^*$ and $\by$ such that $\bA \bx^*-\by$ is $k$-sparse $\bx^*$ is the unique solution to \eqref{eq:Lp} if and only if $\bA\in\bbR^{m\times n}$ satisfies the $(p,k)$-RSP. \end{prop}
+For all $\bx^*$ and $\by$ such that $\bA \bx^*-\by$ is $k$-sparse $\bx^*$ is the unique solution to \eqref{eq:Lp} if and only if $\bA\in\bbR^{m\times n}$ satisfies the $k$-RSP. \end{prop}

-While it is difficult to check the RSP computationally, we show that random Gaussian matrices of size $m\times n$ with sufficiently large $m$ satisfy the stable RSP with high probability, which further justifies the usage of the stable RSP as an assumption in our analysis of $\texttt{IRLS}_p$: \begin{prop}[Gaussian $\Rightarrow$ RSP] Suppose $m-n \geq 2k$.
+It follows from \cite[Theorem 5]{Tillmann-TIT2013} and Proposition \ref{prop:LpRR=LpBP} that checking whether a given matrix $\bA$ satisfies the stable RSP is \textit{co-NP-complete} \cite{Arora-2009}.
+On the other hand, we show that random Gaussian matrices of size $m\times n$ with sufficiently large $m$ satisfy the stable RSP with high probability, which further justifies the usage of the stable RSP as an assumption in our analysis of $\texttt{IRLS}_p$: \begin{prop}[Gaussian $\Rightarrow$ RSP] Suppose $m-n \geq 2k$.
 Let $\bA\in\bbR^{m\times n}$ be a matrix with i.i.d. $\cN(0,1)$ entries.
 Let $\delta\in (0,1)$ and $\eta\in(0,1]$ be fixed constants.
 If it holds that